Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Sgraffito.md

 tags: ["ceramics", "ceramictechniques", "sgraffito", "carving", "claycarving", "stencils", "clay"]
 ---

 This post explains how I used the sgraffito technique to decorate leather-hard clay pieces.
 Sgraffito involve scratching through a layer of coloured slip to reveal the clay underneath, allowing for detailed designs, linework and contrast.
 It's a satisfying method for combining drawing with ceramics.
-I used it to add visual interest to several of my pieces.
+I used this technique to add visually interesting details to my ceramic pieces.

 ## Tools & Materials :
 - Leather-hard clay piece